yamachig/Lawtext/README.md

 - You can display Lawtext appropriately in an online source code repository such as GitHub ([example](https://github.com/yamachig/Lawtext-sample-Administrative-Procedure-Act/commit/8832079d99549b1c605e92bfd3774e79b10e58ed?diff=split)).

-### The Lawtext core library, the CLI, and the technical detail of Lawtext

-- For the Lawtext core library, the CLI, and the technical detail of Lawtext, please visit the [`core` directory](./core/README.md).

 ### Lawtext-app

 Along with the Lawtext format, I also provide a utility tool, "Lawtext-app" ([working example](https://yamachig.github.io/lawtext-app/)), which utilizes Lawtext, standard law XML, and e-LAWS API.